All Episodes

 And we know that it's the case when there's a Democrat president or not that this arrangement exists.

-Uh everybody we're we're and I thought, by the way, that we're not supposed to know how people vote.
+Everybody, and I thought, by the way, that we're not supposed to know how people vote.

-You don't want except when it comes to abortion, or maybe when it comes to something about the separation of powers, then you're interested in wanting to know how they vote.
+You don't want, except when it comes to abortion, or maybe when it comes to something about the separation of powers, then you're interested in wanting to know how they vote.

-Uh we don't know what Dobson knows.
+We don't know what Dobson knows.

-He just said uh stuff he may not be, you know, might may not be supposed to know, but I don't we don't know what that is.
+He just said stuff he may not be, you know, may not be supposed to know.

-So the next question uh that uh that came up, Stefanopoulos.
+So the next question that came up, Stephanopoulos, let me clarify here.

 I want to know what all the facts are.